revature-13Aug18-java/code-samples-for-Jerry-Kim/project.2.frontend/README.md

 # the code
 This follows Angular 4 style and directory hierarchy.
-All sub components are in their own directories and directly attached to the root.
+All sub-components are in their own directories and directly attached to the root.
 Services are located outside.
 Models, which model the jsons returned from api calls, are in `models/`.
 This application also uses Angular routing, which is configured in its own module in the root directory.

 As for naming and other coding practices, we tried to keep things consistent.
-Dependencies are declared as the same as their class name but with lowercase first letter. `HttpRequests` are supposed to be done in services and returned as `Observable`.
+Dependencies are declared as the same as their class name but with lowercase first letter. `HttpRequests`' although supposed to be done in services and returned as `Observable`, may be found tied in with Component.

 Variables may be typed or not.
-Again, depends if we had time.
-Concerning more complicated types - i.e. json in the http response - `any` was used mostly, but we did confirm a working version using one of the `models`.
+Depends if we had time.
+Concerning the more complicated type - i.e. the json in the http response - `any` was used mostly, but we did confirm a working version using one of the `models`.

 ## Components
 ### Home (/home)